cycle/docs/advanced/schema.md

 > The original ORM instance won't be affected.

 ## Schema Properties
-Most of the schema properties are intended for internal use, however accessing them might give your application an ability to configure environment (for example automatic binding to Container).
+Most of the schema properties are intended for internal use.
+However, accessing them might give your application the ability to configure the environment (for example automatic binding to Container).

-All schema properties are available in a form of public constants on class `Cycle\ORM\SchemaInterface` or `Cycle\ORM\Schema`:
+All schema properties are available as public constants on class `Cycle\ORM\SchemaInterface` or `Cycle\ORM\Schema`:

 Property | Type   | Description
 ---      | ---    | ---
 ROLE     | string | Unique entity name (can be omitted when schema supplied in [role => schema] form).
-ENTITY   | class  | Class name to represent the entity can be null if alternative mapper implementation is used.
+ENTITY   | class  | Class name to represent the entity can be null if an alternative mapper implementation is used.
 MAPPER   | class  | Class to hydrate and extract data from entities and initiate command chains.
 Defaults to `Cycle\ORM\Mapper\Mapper`.
 SOURCE    | class | Class to represent gateway object to entity database and table.
 Defaults to `Cycle\ORM\Select\Source`.
 REPOSITORY | class | Class to aggregate all entity select operations.
 Defaults to `Cycle\ORM\Select\Repository`.
 DATABASE   | string | Database name associated with an entity.
 Defaults to `null` (default database).
 TABLE       | string | Table name associated with the entity.
-PRIMARY_KEY | string | Property used to represent an entity primary key.
+PRIMARY_KEY | string | Property used to represent an entity's primary key.
 FIND_BY_KEYS | array | List of fields used to reference entity by other entity relations used to speed up memory lookup.
 Automatically generated.
-COLUMNS      | array | Associated array of field name assigned with the table column name.
+COLUMNS      | array | Associative array of field names assigned with the table column name.
 RELATIONS    | array | List of relations assigned to the given entity, see below.
 CHILDREN     | array | List of classes which extends given entity class.
 Used for Single Table Inheritance.
 CONSTRAIN    | class | Class name to represent the constraint applied to all entity queries.
 Defaults to none.